AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Overview.md

         -   SAS Baseline Center
         -   SAS Alarm Center |
 |Cloud Firewall|Internet access logs|None|-   The Pro Edition or later
 -   The **log analysis** feature must be enabled in the Cloud Firewall console.
+For more information, see [Enable the log analysis feature](/intl.en-US/Data Collection/Cloud product collection/Cloud Firewall logs/Enable the log analysis feature.md).

 |-   Logstore